CDCgov/tostadas/README.md

 For more detailed information on each parameter and additional configurations, please refer to the [TOSTADAS documentation](https://github.com/CDCgov/tostadas/wiki).

+## Troubleshooting

+If you encounter issues while using the TOSTADAS pipeline, refer to the following troubleshooting steps to resolve common problems:

+### Common Issues and Solutions

+#### 1. Errors with 'table2asn not on PATH' or a Python library missing

+**Issue:** Nextflow is using an outdated cached container.

+**Solution:** Locate the container (e.g., `$HOME/.singularity/staphb-tostadas-latest.img`) and delete it.
+This will force Nextflow to pull the latest version.

+#### 2. "ModuleNotFoundError" when running with Conda on Scicomp

+**Issue:** Possibly using the wrong version of Conda on Scicomp.

+**Solution:** Use `miniconda3` on Scicomp servers.

 ## Get in Touch
 If you need to report a bug, suggest new features, or just say “thanks”, [open an issue](https://github.com/CDCgov/tostadas/issues/new/choose) and we’ll try to get back to you as soon as possible!